The Definitive Guide to Dealing with Relationship Conflict [Part 1]

 Identify shared goals and values.
 This common ground will serve as the foundation for resolving the conflict.

-Conflict in relationships is inevitable, but it doesn’t have to be destructive.
 By understanding harmful conflict styles and adopting healthy communication strategies, you can turn disagreements into opportunities for growth.
 Remember, the goal isn’t to win the argument but to strengthen the relationship.

 I hope this guide serves you well.
-Remember, the key to a strong relationship isn’t avoiding conflict.
+Remember, the key to a strong relationship isn’t avoiding Conflict.

 Footnotes/ References